Brunoklb/Treino-Sinon-JS/README.md

 # Treino-Sinon-JS
-Repository dedicated to training unit tests using Jest
+Repository dedicated to training unit tests using Sinon